 Keep a Toner On Hand

 If your t-zone is very oily but your cheeks are dry, use a toner to treat your t-zone.
-A toner can get rid of excess oil and soothe your skin, and you can decide exactly where to apply it.
+Toners are designed to get rid of excess oil and soothe your skin, and you can decide exactly where to apply it.
 If just your cheeks are oily, use a gentle cleanser all over your face, and then go over your t-zone with an anti-acne toner or toner formulated for oily skin.
 You can use a toner that has anti-acne ingredients like salicylic acid to clear up your acne.
 Skin extra oily?
 Use a toner twice a day after cleansing your face.
-If your skin is mildly oily, use one once a day.
+If your skin is mildly oily, use once a day.
 Keep in mind that for some people, using a toner twice a day or even once a day is too much; they may only need a toner a few times a week!
 Frank recommends Caudalíe's Vinopure Purifying Toner ($28).

 Use a Clay Mask

 Use a facial mask once a week that's formulated for acne or oily skin.
 Vargas explains that clay is a great way of pulling impurities from the pores.
 "A clay mask is perfect for an oily t-zone because everyone has larger pores in that area that tend to get clogged easily."
-Pulling away these impurities will help prevent breakouts in your t-zone.
+Pulling away these impurities may help prevent breakouts in your t-zone.

-If your cheeks tend to be dry, oily apply the mask only on your t-zone.
+If your cheeks tend to be dry, apply the mask only on your t-zone.
 Try Dermalogica's Sebum Clearing Clay Masque ($49).
 This will help to "absorb excess sebum," says Frank.

 Make a DIY Mask

 If you're like us, you love a DIY skincare recipe.
-We have good news: If don't have a clay mask on-hand, you can make your own face mask to help manage an oily t-zone.
+We have good news: If you don't have a clay mask on-hand, you can make your own face mask to help manage an oily t-zone.
 Try Vargas' pore minimizing DIY recipe:

 - 1/2 cup yogurt